 After the dot-com bust in 2001, many companies cut their expenses and became skeptical about new consulting engagements.
 BCG made a point of explaining how its projects would create value.
-Many proposals included quantifiable statements about the benefits of the project and how these would come about; the teams then tracked their progress against plan.
+Proposals included quantifiable statements about the benefits of the project and how they would come about; the teams then tracked their progress against plan.
 The process worked so well that the firm in some cases made its fees contingent on creating this value.

-These global teams increasingly needed not only geographical breadth but also specialist expertise.
-As a large and diverse firm, BCG had pockets of knowledge throughout its operations, and the firm often called on those consultants for big client challenges.
-New technologies and business developing demanded expertise in new areas.
-To fill gaps, the firm broke with tradition and hired partner-level consultants from other firms.
-But it also worked to instill the BCG collaborative culture in these lateral hires to ensure that they succeeded.
+The increasingly global teams needed not only geographical breadth but also specialist expertise.
+As a large and diverse firm, BCG had pockets of knowledge throughout its operations, and the firm often called on those consultants for big client challenges, but new technologies and businesses demanded expertise in additional areas.
+To fill these gaps, the firm created and invested in expert and specialty career tracks and lateral hires, instilling BCG’s collaborative culture into the new hires.

 The 2000s was also a decade in which the firm nurtured close relationships with large clients that sought the distinctive BCG approach across multiple projects.
 This was the beginning of the Transformation Practice, ensuring that clients achieved holistic change and also enabling the client organizations to continue to build capabilities.
 The enablement work that had been a hallmark of BCG from the very beginning was formalized in this decade as a key focus area and initiative.

 Consultants spent more time on-site with clients, and new communications technologies made them readily available at other times.
 BCG invested early to manage the demands of this new reality and ensure that predictability, teaming, and open communication remained hallmarks of the firm.
 As a result, BCG continued growing even during the Great Recession of 2008, tripling its revenues to $3 billion.

 By the end of the 2000s, BCG had reached 6,900 employees and 67 offices.